 Dr. Shahril Anuar Bahari is a Senior Lecturer at the Bio-Composites Technology Program, Faculty of Applied Sciences, Universiti Teknologi MARA (UiTM) Malaysia.
 He studied furniture materials and bio-based composites during his B.Sc.
 (Furniture Technology) and M.Sc.
 (Applied Sciences) levels at UiTM.
 He completed his doctoral degree in the wood composites area with thesis title “Development of Bamboo-PVC Composites” at the Georg-August-Universität Göttingen, Germany, under the scholarship of Deutscher Akademischer Austausch Dienst DAAD (German Academic Exchange Services).
 He has also worked as Research Associate in Göttingen, Germany, with the Deutsche Forschungsgemeinschaft (DFG) Research Group: ‘Resource Efficiency in Corporate Networks-Planning Methods to Utilize Renewable Resources’.
 In 2013, he has been attached as Research Internship Fellow Member at the Manufacturing and Bioproduct Development, Scion, Rotorua, New Zealand, conducting research works in the area of thermal analysis and dynamic response of bio-materials.
 He has thirteen years teaching and research experiences in the field of green composites technology.

-Mohd Shaleh Mujir is currently a Director of National Design Centre (NDC) leading a group of researcher focuses on the niche area which involved 3 Core area of Integrated Design, Design Innovation & Design Excellence.
-His research interest is in the area of strategic design and product development for commercialization.
-He was Member and Principal Investigator for various furniture research project especially such as Advanced Digital Design Prototyping For Manufacturing of Exclusive Wood Carving Furniture Products IR 4.0.
-(PRGS, MOHE 2015/17), An Innovative Method To Preserve the Aesthetic Value in The Malay Woodcarving On Furniture (FRGS, MOHE 2010/12), Furniture Contract Design & Development Innovation Studies Among Bumiputera SME’s (DANA, 2008), Material Innovation Design Study of Small Wood Furniture Manufacturer (DANA, 2001).
-As a lead designer in the Furniture Value Engineering Project in the year 2003 and 2004 collaborating with SIRIM, MTIB, FRIM and Ministry of Education.
-As Design Consultants for Sime Enginering-Malaysia China Hydro Joint Venture leading Design, Development and Construction of Bakun EcoCentre at Bakun Dam, Sarawak (2008/09).
+Mohd Shaleh Mujir is a Senior Lecturer for Industrial Design programme at the College of Creative Arts, Universiti Teknologi MARA, Malaysia.
+His research interest is in the area of Strategic Design and Product Development for Commercialization.
+He was a Member and a Principal Investigator for various Furniture Research project especially such as Advanced Digital Design Prototyping for Manufacturing of Exclusive Wood Carving Furniture Products IR 4.0 (PRGS, MOHE 2015/17), An Innovative Method to Preserve the Aesthetic Value in the Malay Woodcarving on Furniture (FRGS, MOHE 2010/12), Furniture Contract Design & Development Innovation Studies among Bumiputera SME’s (DANA, 2008), and Material Innovation Design Study of Small Wood Furniture Manufacturer (DANA, 2001).
+He was a Lead Designer in the Furniture Value Engineering Project in the year 2003 and 2004 collaborating with SIRIM, MTIB, FRIM and Ministry of Education and Design Consultants for Sime Engineering-Malaysia China Hydro Joint Venture leading Design, Development and Construction of Bakun EcoCentre at Bakun Dam, Sarawak (2008/09).
 He won the Malaysian Furniture Design Competition for his Conference Table System design in 1997 organized by Malaysian Timber Industrial Board (MTIB).
 His Intellectual Property Registration include a few Industrial Design Right, Patents and Trade Marks.
-Also, He has published an indexed papers, produced a lot of products and furniture design for industries.
-He was Chief Judge of MIFF International Furniture Excellence Awards 2005 and judges for many MIFF, Malaysian International Furniture Fair Exhibition.
+Moreover, he has published an indexed papers and produced a lot of products and furniture design for industries.
+He was a Chief Judge of Malaysian International Furniture Fair Exhibition (MIFF) for International Furniture Excellence Awards 2005 and Judges for many MIFF events.
 He has been teaching industrial design since 1996 at the UiTM, emphasize on good design teaching into practice with real issues, industrial engagement, collaborative research works, publication and creating a lot of opportunities for future generation throughout his carrier.